Greater Grand Junction Sports Commission

 The greater Grand Junction area is known for its world-class roads, trails and courses for cycling of all types.
 The GGJSC’s history of success with cycling events — including hosting the regional collegiate championship for the past several years and assisting with hosting the ride headquarters for the 2015 Ride the Rockies tour — helped it to beat out several communities vying to host the races.

-The Collegiate and Para Road National Championships will return to the Grand Valley for 2018.
+The Collegiate and Para Road National Championships will return to Grand Junction for 2018.

 Spectators are welcome at all four events, for more information visit grandjunctionsports.org.